sdfpt05/go-load-balancer/README.md

 # load-balancer

-A simple TCP load balancer written in Go I built to test one of my many pet projects.
+A TCP load balancer written in Go I built to test one of my many pet projects.

 ## Features